ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 ========================

 The save-and-restore service implements service as a collection of REST endpoints.
-These can be used by clients to manage configurations(aka save sets) and snapshots, to compare snapshots and to restore settings from snapshots.
+These can be used by clients to manage configurations (aka save sets) and snapshots, to compare snapshots and to restore PV values from snapshots.

-The service is packaged as a self-contained Spring Boot jar file, i.e. there are no external dependencies besides the JVM and the Elasticsearch instance persisting the data.
-The service is verified for Elasticsearch 8.x.
+The service is packaged as a self-contained Spring Boot jar file.
+External dependencies are limited to a JVM (Java 11+) and a running instance of Elasticsearch (8.x).

 Running the service
 -------------------